Nalicho/structure-based-qsar-and-ml-pipeline/README.md

 Parts of the descriptor workflow adapt the open-source PaDEL integration by Data Professor (MIT License), with modifications for structured QSAR modelling.

 This repository represents a complete, reproducible QSAR modelling framework suitable for academic and research applications.

----

-If you want, I can also give you a very sharp 5–6 line “minimal elite” version suitable for a highly technical portfolio.